 NSF EAR 2025125, Acquisition of a continuous flow isotope ratio mass spectrometer (IRMS) system for the Organic Geochemistry Core Facility at Brown University, NSF Earth Sciences: Instrumentation and Facilities, PI: Y Huang, co-PIs: DE Ibarra, S Clemens, T Herbert, J Russell, 2020-2021.

-Funded Student Grants
+Funded Student and Postdoc Grants

 EAR-PF: Paleoelevation reconstruction in hyper-arid settings – integrating triple oxygen and clumped isotope techniques in the Salar de Atacama Basin, Chile (22-25S).
 Earth Science Postdoctoral Fellowship to K Butler (co-mentor with K Huntington, University of Washington), National Science Foundation, 2022-2024.